-To help you successfully complete your MRP or Thesis in a timely manner, you are required to hand in a 1,500 word (5-6 pages) proposal by the second Friday in February.
+To help you successfully complete your MRP or Thesis in a timely manner, you are required to hand in a research proposal to your supervisor by the Friday after reading week.

 As part of the process, you should hold a preliminary meeting with your supervisor to discuss your ideas and plans.